-The Company is exposed to credit risk and liquidity risk, arising from the financial instruments that it holds.
+The Company is exposed to credit risk, liquidity risk and foreign currency risk, arising from the financial instruments that it holds.
 The risk management policies employed by the Company to manage these risks are discussed below.

 (i) Credit risk

 Credit risk arises when failure by counter parties to discharge their obligations could reduce the amount of future cash inflows from financial assets on hand at year end.
 The maximum exposure to credit risk for the components of the statement of financial position is shown below: